This can help if:

 Focus on common interests

 See what clubs, youth groups or school holiday programs your teen could join in your area.
-Some activities cost a lot so may be off the cards, but many are cheap or free once you’ve go the kit.
+Some activities cost a lot, so they may be off the cards, but many are cheap or free once you’ve got the kit.
 See if you can get what your teenager needs with some savvy bidding and buying on eBay or Gumtree.
+Some clubs also have second-hand equipment in great condition that you can buy.
 Even if they don’t make friends straight away, seeing the same people regularly will automatically create a natural bond.

 For some teenagers, making friends in person will be really tough.
 They can still connect with people over common interests online in places like forums or games.
 This can really help them build their confidence and get comfortable before diving into the sometimes daunting world of in-person friends.
 If this sort of thing worries you, check out our topic on Technology and teenagers.